-CULINARY/HOSPITALITY MANAGEMENT
+CULINARY/HOSPITALITY MANAGEMENT Associate of Applied Science Degree

 This Associate of Applied Science degree is designed to provide a well rounded culinary education towards an entry level position in the food service industry.
 This program also teaches the business side of food service operations.